As is the case in most industries, digital tools help commercial and multi family roofing companies run and grow their businesses at optimal levels.

-Other than the physical labor that occurs on the job site, there is an app or piece of software that can help roofers and roofing companies at every step of their project—from generating new business, to completing and receiving payment for a project.
+Other than the physical labor that occurs on the job site, there is a digital tool that can help roofers during every step of their project—from finding a new prospect to processing payment for a completed project.

 Reonomy – Prospecting and Contacting Property Owners